benjamin at rain dot ai

 Much of my current research revolves around equilibrium propagation (EP), a gradient-descent-based optimization framework grounded in physical principles.
 Compared to the more conventional framework based on automatic differentiation ("backpropagation"), the advantage of EP is that inference and gradient computation are performed using the same physical laws.
 This feature makes EP a potentially useful framework for the design of energy-efficient ("neuromorphic") hardware for deep learning, by leveraging physics to perform neural network inference and learning more efficiently.
 For more information, Chapter 2 of my PhD thesis provides a (relatively recent) overview of EP.
 See also these notes on EP.

-In recent years, various neuromorphic platforms compatible with EP-training have been proposed, including nonlinear resistor networks, Ising machines, coupled phase oscillators, as well as flow and elastic networks.
+Various neuromorphic platforms compatible with EP-training have been proposed, including nonlinear resistor networks, Ising machines, coupled phase oscillators, as well as flow and elastic networks.
 To speed up research and assess the scalability of these approaches, one mission for the field is to develop efficient simulators for both these neuromorphic platforms and the EP training process.
 This is the ambition of this early-stage codebase.
 If you are interested, have comments or ideas, feel free to reach out.